pygame-community/pygame-ce/docs/reST/ref/camera.rst

       _camera (V4L2)    Linux     Builtin
-      OpenCV            Any       Uses `opencv-python` module, can't enumerate cameras OpenCV-Mac        Mac       Same as OpenCV, but has camera enumeration VideoCapture      Windows   Uses abandoned `VideoCapture` module, can't enumerate cameras, may be removed in the future
+      OpenCV            Any       Uses `opencv-python` module, can't enumerate cameras OpenCV-Mac        Mac       Same as OpenCV, but has camera enumeration

    There are two main differences among backends.